CAR 816: Variants

-The standard issue of the rifle supplied to the UAE armed forces bears an engraving honoring Colonel Sultan Mohammed Ali al-Kitbi.
+The rifles supplied to the UAE armed forces bears an engraving honoring Colonel Sultan Mohammed Ali al-Kitbi who was killed in action in Saudi-led intervention in Yemen.

+CAR816 A2

 The Caracal CAR816 A2 is a semi-automatic only export version produced in the United States by Caracal USA.

 It is built to exceed the NATO test protocols; “Bore Obstruction” and “Over the Beach” testing.

-It features some minor alterations (M-LOK rails on the handguard and a button cut and QPQ treated steel modified M4 contour barrel) to better meet civilian market preferences in the United States.
+It features some minor alterations (M-LOK rails at 3, 6, and 9 o’clock on the handguard and a button cut and QPQ treated steel modified M4 contour barrel) to better meet civilian market preferences in the United States.

+Foreign variants

+The CAR 816 is joint-produced in Indonesia with PT Pindad as the PC 816 V1 (Pindad Caracal 816 Version 1).